eliasu/stegreif_25/content/collections/programme/en/bechange-awakening.md

     content:
       -
         type: text
-        text: 'War, peace, and hope; passing on, survival, and new life - these are the themes explored in the recomposition #bechange: Awakening! by Nina Kazourian and Tabea Schrenk, based on the music of Wilhelmine von Bayreuth (1709-1758).
+        text: 'War, peace, and hope; passing on, survival, and new life - these are the themes explored in the recomposition bechange: Awakening! by Nina Kazourian and Tabea Schrenk, based on the music of Wilhelmine von Bayreuth (1709-1758).
 The audience is invited to '
       -
         type: text
         marks:
           -
-            type: bts_span
+            type: btsSpan
             attrs:
               class: text-skin-primary
         text: 'collectively slow down'